knative/docs/docs/eventing/sources/containersource.md

 ## Example

-This example shows how the heartbeats container sends events to a Knative Service.
+This example shows how the heartbeats container sends events to the Event Display Service.

-### Prepare the heartbeats image
+### Preparing the heartbeats image
 Knative [event-sources](https://github.com/knative/eventing-contrib) has a sample of heartbeats event source.
 You could clone the source codes by